I'm Writing Again

 And how the Word of God anchors me through it all

+I won’t be sharing as an expert who has all the answers.
 But I will be sharing as someone who is committed to growth, to truth, and to living a life that is rooted in faith.

 In the coming weeks, I’ll be sharing a series reflecting on 10 real struggles I’ve experienced in marriage, and how Scripture has helped guide, correct, and sustain me through those seasons.